A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 • control and normalization of the patient’s blood pressure during the day;

-• therapy possible complications pathology.
+• therapy probable complications pathology.

 Treatment of consequences